Flottegurke/dotfiles/ProgrammsReadme.md

 This is a file with all programm i reccomend installing

 ## Utility Programms
+These programms provides some quallity of live improovements, for example by allowing color picking from the screen.

 ### Utility programms which need no additionally configuration
 | Name | Installer | description | web-app | wayland/x11 |
 |------|-----------|-------------|---------|-------------|